jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 Researching this book joyously revealed how we can see beyond past identities to meet the individuals inside.
 When free to define themselves by the future, our inner spark to learn reappears.
 Soon people will tell you their passion for sewing custom clothes, creating more efficient homes, optimizing their 3D printer.
 The music, heroes, social groups we love need not change whilst pursuing our dreams. -->

-## Chapter 1—The Rules of the Game
+## Chapter 1—Earth Is Chessboard: Here Are the Rules of the Game

 ### Introduction